yasindevops/Project-106B-angular-project/README.md

 ### Step1:

-- Go to the "my-angular project" in you local and open  `src`>>>  `calculatator` >>> `calculator.component.spec.ts` and "calculator.component.ts"
+- Go to the "my-angular project" in you local and open  `src`>>>  `calculatator` >>> `calculator.component.spec.ts` and "calculator.component.ts".

-- Show the unit test
+- Show the unit test.

-- Add testing your CodePipeline
+- Add testing your CodePipeline.

-- Click on you pipeline >>> Edit
+- Click on you pipeline >>> Edit.

-- Click on "Edit stage" of the "Edit: Build" section
+- Click on "Edit stage" of the "Edit: Build" section.

 - Click "Add action group" at the top of the "Build" part - !!!!!!since we click top this process will be execute before build. !!!!!

-- on th opening page
+- On th opening page.

 ```
 Edit action         : osvaldo_add_test